Network-Axis/bare.metal.network/docs/section-2/cilium/gatewayAPI.md

 Once the peering session is established and routes are advertised/exchanged, the rest of the network and access applications hosted in the Kubernetes cluster.

-The Cilium CLI command `cilium bgp peers` can be used to verify peering sessions have been established and routes are being advertised.
+The Cilium CLI commands `cilium bgp peers` and `cilium bgp routes` can be used to verify peering sessions have been established and routes are being advertised.

 Better suited for data center networks